muhammadmahad4/Collaborative-Whiteboard/README.md

 - Save drawings as images
 - Light and dark theme support
 - Real-time chat
-- Active users list with "YOU" label for the current user
 - Timer to track session duration

 ## Technologies Used